ssyrota/university/Databases(mag1)/ER.description.md

 ### Tracing

 - Trace - is a distributed log of data, produced by multiple containers at multiple environments, connected by trace_id.
+Multiple containers

 > Trace is a weak entity, because primary key consist of external app_container_id and environment_id and internal trace_id.